 Note: All figures have been subject to rounding, so figures shown as totals may not sum.
 Source: The former Government Secretariat of Energy (‘SGE’).

-In 2019, the total gross natural gas production amounted to 135 million cubic meters (m3) per day, which represents a 5% increase compared to the volumes produced in 2018.
-This variation is mainly due to the continuous growth of production in the Neuquina Basin (+6 million m3 per day) and, to a lesser extent, in the Austral Basin (+1 million m3 per day), associated with the development of unconventional gas reserves, which was partially offset by the declines in the Golfo San Jorge and Noroeste basins.
+In 2020, the total gross natural gas production amounted to 123 million m3 per day, representing a 9% decrease compared to the volumes produced in 2019.
+This variation is due to the decline recorded in the country’s basins, mainly in the Neuquina Basin (-8 million m3 per day) and, to a lesser extent, in the Golfo de San Jorge and Austral Basins (-3 million m3 per day) as a result of the lower activity on account of the continuous fall in market prices and the demand contraction resulting from the impact of COVID-19.

-The Law conferred a legal status to the concept of ‘Hydrocarbon Unconventional Exploitation Concession’ created by Executive Order No. 929/13.
+The Law conferred legal status to the concept of ‘Hydrocarbon Unconventional Exploitation Concession’ created by Executive Order No. 929/13.
 The term hydrocarbon unconventional exploitation is defined as the extraction of liquid and/or gaseous hydrocarbons by unconventional stimulation techniques applied in reservoirs situated in geological formations of schist rock or slate (shale gas or shale oil), tight sandstone (tight sands, tight gas, tight oil), coal bed methane and/or deposits characterized, in general, by the presence of low permeability rocks.

-Terms for Exploitation Concessions and Permits
+Terms for exploitation concessions and permits